mickeymick25/Octobbble/README.md

-# README
+# Octobbble

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+The aim of the project is to make a copycat of dribbble's website applied to the ux-tribe.
+The goal is to make projects more visible than what's Google Drive exposed.

-* Database initialization
+* Docker

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+The project is based on docker & docker-compose.
+I followed the this [tutorial](https://medium.com/firehydrant-io/developing-a-ruby-on-rails-app-with-docker-compose-d75b20334634) in order to run a web application based on rails.

-* Deployment instructions
+* Rails

-* ...
+* Postgresql